SEO News: Google Suspends Request Indexing Feature and Updates Quality Rater Guidelines

 On the other hand, there may be yet another indexing issue that’s keeping Google from handling the requests properly.

 Hopefully, we’ll see the Request Indexing feature back in our Console accounts soon.
-In the meantime, we’ll have to rely on following best practices for getting our URLs indexed by Google.
+In the meantime, we’ll have to rely on following (opens in a new tab).

 Are you sure there’s nothing keeping your pages from shining on Google Search?
 Let ContentKing check your website for possible issues.